RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

 - State Jurisdiction
   - Jurisdiction
     - Prescriptive jurisdiction def - legislative-power to make laws
-    - Enforcement jurisdiction def -State’s power to enforce its laws against anyone who contravenes them.
+    - Enforcement jurisdiction def -State's power to enforce its laws against anyone who contravenes them.
       - Includes both executive and judicial powers of enforcement.
   - Civil jurisdiction
     - There are different views as to the law concerning civil jurisdiction.
-      - On one view, exorbitant assertions of civil jurisdiction could lead to international responsibility....On another view, there is little by way of limitation on a state’s exercise of civil jurisdiction in what are effectively private law matters; different states assert jurisdiction on different grounds, but deference to foreign law through conflicts rules mitigates any exorbitant elements”
+      - On one view, exorbitant assertions of civil jurisdiction could lead to international responsibility....On another view, there is little by way of limitation on a state's exercise of civil jurisdiction in what are effectively private law matters; different states assert jurisdiction on different grounds, but deference to foreign law through conflicts rules mitigates any exorbitant elements"
-    - For example, Alien Tort Claims Act (28 U.S.C. § 1350) vests original jurisdiction in US Federal District Courts in “all causes where an alien sues for a tort only in violation of the law of nations or of a treaty of the United States.”
+    - For example, Alien Tort Claims Act (28 U.S.C. § 1350) vests original jurisdiction in US Federal District Courts in "all causes where an alien sues for a tort only in violation of the law of nations or of a treaty of the United States."
       - Effectively provides for an action in tort arising from a violation of international law, (eg human rights, environmental law) no matter where the harm occurred, or who inflicted the harm, as long as the plaintiff serves the summons/statement of claim in U.S. territory.
     - Arguably these matters best left to Private International Law to resolve.
-      - “Private international law is the body of principles, rules, and at time, policies and approaches that indicate how a foreign element in a legal problem or dispute should be dealt with”
+      - "Private international law is the body of principles, rules, and at time, policies and approaches that indicate how a foreign element in a legal problem or dispute should be dealt with"
     - Mortensen, Garnett and Keyes, Private International Law in Australia (2015), p 3
   - Criminal jurisdiction
     - A state can exercise jurisdiction on the basis of 5 possible principles: